Pension, gambling laws among Legislature session highlights

 Wolf's vetoes canceled legislation on public debt, abortion restrictions, price gouging and agricultural education.

-A proposal to tax Marcellus Shale natural gas drilling passed the Senate but stalled in the House, while the opioid crisis, school safety and domestic violence became the subject of several new laws.
+A proposal to impose a severance tax on Marcellus Shale natural gas drilling passed the Senate but stalled in the House, while the opioid crisis, school safety and domestic violence became the subject of several new laws.

 Among the 2017-18 session's legislative highlights: